JAO1988/ColorHoster-JSON/README.md

 This repo stores **pre-built VIA JSON files** for various keyboard vendors.
 Each vendor folder contains:

-1. A link to the manufacturer’s QMK firmware GitHub repo
+1. A link to the manufacturer’s QMK firmware GitHub repository
 2. Basic QMK instructions for pulling down firmware
 ---

 ## Getting Started